-- develop your understanding of Spanish in a variety of contexts; - develop your knowledge of the Spanish language learning skills; - develop your ability to communicate effectively in Spanish; - develop your awareness and understanding of Spanish speaking communities around the world.
+- develop your understanding of Spanish in a variety of contexts; - develop your ability to communicate effectively in Spanish; - develop your awareness and understanding of Spanish speaking communities around the world.

-Unit 1: Listening (25%)

-Assessed by listening examination (answers in English and the target language).

-Unit 2: Speaking (25%)

-Assessed by a speaking examination at the end of Year 11.
+Unit 1: Listening (25%) Assessed by listening examination (answers in English and the target language).
+Unit 2: Speaking (25%) Assessed by a speaking examination at the end of Year 11.
 Students will need to do a role-play, discuss a photo card and have a general conversation.

-Unit 3: Reading (25%)

-Assessed by reading examination (answers in English and the target language).

-Unit 4: Writing (25%)

-Assessed by written examination.
+Unit 3: Reading (25%) Assessed by reading examination (answers in English and the target language).
+Unit 4: Writing (25%) Assessed by written examination.
 Students need to do a structured writing task, an open-ended writing task and a translation into the target language.

-You will communicate using all four skills of listening, speaking, reading and writing.

-Target language is used in lessons.

-Use of Apps such as Duolingo and Memrise to support language acquisition.

-Study of music and cultural topics specific to each language.
+Students are taught in mixed ability groups.